 Holiday Equity Month

-The Office of Human Relations, Diversity & Equity asks all educators to remember that not everyone celebrates Christmas.
-This is the year to diversify the holiday celebrations in your school community.
+The Office of Human Relations, Diversity & Equity asks all educators to remember that there are many ways to celebrate the season.
+Christmas is recognized around the world.
+However, there are many ways to celebrate the holidays.
+These resources are provided to help diversify the holiday celebrations in your school community.
 Head on over to Learning for Justice to access more resources to help with this task.
-Here are a few articles: The December Holidays, Rethinking Winter Holidays, Avoiding the Holiday 'Balance Traps', and Including All Students During the December Holidays.

 The Office of Human Relations, Diversity & Equity has curated a collection of Advisory Lesson for educators to share with students.
 Some of the most pertinent lessons can be found below.

-Dawali - November 14 - learn the Indian festival of lights
+- Diwali - learn the Indian festival of lights

 Universal Human Rights Month